Space Thunder Kids

 Hey!
 Wait a minute!
 There was no Doctor Sparta!
 There was no scientist kidnapped and rescued by the Space Thunder Kids!
 There may have been a Doctor Rhodes, but it was hard to tell.

-As bad as Space Thunder Kids may be, there are a number of things that are good about it — and remember that when I say it’s bad, what I’m really saying is, “Holy Christ, this is the greatest thing I’ve ever seen!”
+As bad as Space Thunder Kids may be, there are a number of things that are good about it—and remember that when I say it’s bad, what I’m really saying is, “This is the greatest thing I’ve ever seen!”
 For starters, you can’t say that the thing isn’t action packed.
 Minus some conversations here and there, almost the entire running time of this movie is taken up watching space ships and robots blow the unholy hell out of each other.
 Secondly, while the animation is cheap and relies heavily on looping, static shots, and repeated sequences, some of the artwork is actually pretty good.
 Whoever drew this couldn’t really draw human/humanoid faces, resulting in some mighty peculiar looking visages from time to time, but then there are moments when the artist was apparently inspired and comes up with an absolutely gorgeous slow-motion bit of some perfectly drawn and shaded dude getting blown up.
 And I guess I can say the mech designs are cool, but given that most of them were stolen from other sources, I’m not sure how much credit can be given to the artists here.

-Third and finally, Space Thunder Kids has only two goals in life: 1) make Joseph Lai yet another bushel of cash to add to what I assume is already a Scrooge McDuck-like vault in which he swims on a daily basis, and 2) keep kids entertained.
+Third and finally, Space Thunder Kids has only two goals in life: 1) make Joseph Lai yet another bushel of cash to add to what I assume is already a Scrooge McDuck-like vault in which he swam on a daily basis, and 2) keep kids entertained.
 As a kid, all these logical shortcomings and artistic faux pas would have meant nothing to me (they barely mean anything to me as an adult).
 All I would have cared about is that there were a bunch of robots and spaceships blowing up.
 I probably wouldn’t even have noticed the repeated footage and looped animation, just as it was years and dozens of viewings before I caught on that Godzilla’s Revenge was comprised largely of stock footage stolen from earlier movies.

 Think of it as a bold experiment in deconstructing the myth of the linear narrative.
 Or think of it as the most accurate adaptation of the stream of consciousness James Joyce novel, Ulysses.
 Even actual adaptations of Ulysses can’t come close to capturing the randomness of Joyce’s scatterbrain stream-of-consciousness style as well as Space Thunder Kids.
 In fact, given the nature of Ulysses, I would say that any attempt at faithfully recreating the events in that book instantly become an inaccurate representation of that book.
 So indeed, Space Thunder Kids is the best and only true adaptation, capturing of both the stylistic spirit and plot of Ulysses.
 There you go.
-Fifty years from now, this movie will be lauded as an avant-garde masterpiece, and hunchbacked film students (hunchbacked because they spend too much time sitting with bad posture, but also because of the Spore Wars of 2050) will pore over its ever frame in search of meaning the same way current students are forced to scrutinize every shot in The Goalie’s Anxiety at the Penalty Kick or Ali: Fear Eats the Soul.
+Fifty years from now, this movie will be lauded as an avant-garde masterpiece, and hunchbacked film students (hunchbacked because they spend too much time sitting with bad posture, but also because of the Spore Wars of 2050) will pore over its ever frame in search of meaning the same way current students are forced to scrutinize every shot in The Goalie’s Anxiety at the Penalty Kick.

 For now though, anyone who is a fan of colossally, brain-fryingly bizarre and incompetent films, anyone who is a fan of old anime and will love playing spot the influence (and sometimes you can spot a couple influences on one robot, as bodies and heads are switched with reckless abandon), and I guess anyone who would want to see a giant robot space opera that randomly cuts to a whole strange TRON sequence, then Space Thunder Kids is well worth the dollar.
 Or even a couple dollars.
 Sure, you could be watching Super Dimensional Fortress Macross: Do You Remember Love, or Yamato, or Harlock, or some other great and classical work of anime.
 But why do that when you can watch like fifty anime titles all at once, plus TRON, simply by watching Space Thunder Kids?